-TikTok enlists its creators to help combat misinformation
+TikTok has a misinformation problem—and is turning to popular creators for help

 TikTok has become a breakout hit by offering a fresh video format and simple but effective creation tools that none of the large U.S. tech companies was able to anticipate.
 Naturally, when the crowds of users come, so do the propagandists, conspiracy hawkers, and foil hat wearers.

 But the misinformation section of TikTok’s community guidelines is a work in progress.
 In response to the coronavirus, TikTok prohibited videos containing misinformation “that could cause harm to an individual’s health or wider public safety.”
-In April it added language prohibiting videos meant to incite “fear, hate, or prejudice.”
+It added language prohibiting videos meant to incite “fear, hate, or prejudice.”
 It also prohibits videos that contain “hoaxes, phishing attempts, or manipulated content meant to cause harm” (malicious or defamatory deepfakes might fall into this category), as well as content that misleads people about elections.

 Alex Stamos of the Internet Observatory at Stanford said during a recent The Verge podcast that TikTok is just now assembling the infrastructure and people needed to deal with misinformation.